manuth/MarkdownConverter/README.md

 ## Credits
  - [ShiyumiChan][Shiyu] - thanks for borrowing your English-skills
+ - Yume for helping me a lot to create the [MarkdownConverter-Wiki][MarkdownConverterWiki]
  - [Regexr.com][RegexR]
  - [fullname]
  - [node-html-pdf] and [vscode-markdown-pdf] these two projects were my inspiration